hisakaz0/Karabiner/README.md

 Launch the Karabiner application.

 1. In 'Change Key' tab, click 'Reload XML'.
-2. There are 'private' menu.
+2. Then, there are 'Private' menu on the top.
 3. You check one you wanna use.